chadmcrowell/killercoda-scenarios/kubernetes-access-raw-api/step4.md

 Now that you've authenticated with the Kubernetes API, try accessing particular resources within the API.

-For example, we can use this command to list the pods running in Kubernetes:
+For example, we can use this command to list the pods running in Kubernetes
 `curl $SERVER/api/v1/pods --cacert /etc/kubernetes/pki/ca.crt --cert crt --key key`